 Those staples are also great for when it’s near the end of the month and money is running out!

-Here’s what I believe to be the top 5 benefits to Lady Lynne and I of meal planning for the 80/20 food rule.
+Here’s what I believe to be the top 5 benefits to my other half and I of meal planning for the 80/20 food rule.

 Ones that you can benefit from too:-